Internships: June 10–August 23

 APPLICATION DEADLINE: February 15, 2015

+The total number of students participating in this program is limited to 20.
 Students with strong interest in this study/internship program should contact Professor Tsang as soon as possible to obtain instructions on procedures for internship placement.
-All application materials listed below must be received by February 15.
+All application materials listed below must be received by January 15, 2015.

 Please begin collecting this information as you begin your application.
 Note: black out all private account/routing numbers on both sides of the copies of all statements.

 Professor in the Practice, Economics and Business Department, Director of Global Partnerships

 Frost Hall 329